10XGenomics/enclone/README.md

 For the general audience: from a biological sample (such as blood), `enclone` allows you to see the history of individual immune cells within it: how they evolved in response to antigens, including those in viruses, bacteria and tumors.
-Understanding this is a highly active research area with many mysteries that will take years if not decades to sort out, with profound implications for biology and medicine.
+Understanding this is a highly active research area with many mysteries that will take years if not decades to fully sort out, with profound implications for biology and medicine.

 `enclone` and this page are targeted at immunologists, but if you're simply curious, there's nothing to stop you from downloading and playing with it.